List of destroyed heritage

-This is a list of cultural heritage sites that have been damaged or destroyed accidentally, deliberately, or by a natural disaster, sorted by continent, then by country.
+This is a list of cultural heritage sites that have been damaged or destroyed accidentally, deliberately, or by a natural disaster.
+The list is sorted by continent, then by country.

-Cultural heritage can be subdivided into two main types—tangible and intangible heritage.
-The former includes built heritage such as religious buildings, museums, monuments, archaeological sites, and movable heritage such as works of art and manuscripts.
-Intangible cultural heritage includes customs, music, fashion and other traditions within a particular culture.
+Cultural heritage can be subdivided into two main types: tangible and intangible.
+Tangible heritage includes built heritage (such as religious buildings, museums, monuments, and archaeological sites) and movable heritage (such as works of art and manuscripts).
+Intangible cultural heritage includes customs, music, fashion, and other traditions.

 This article mainly deals with the destruction of built heritage; the destruction of movable collectible heritage is dealt with in art destruction, whilst the destruction of movable industrial heritage remains almost totally ignored.

-Deliberate and systematic destruction of cultural heritage, such as that carried out by ISIL and other terrorist organizations, is regarded as a form of cultural genocide.
+The deliberate and systematic destruction of cultural heritage, such as that carried out by ISIL and other terrorist organizations, is regarded as a form of cultural genocide.